aklajifd/aklajifd/README.md

 ### Hello there! 👋

 - &#128187; My name is Daniel Fijalka, and my current role is a Junior Software Developer.
-- - 🌱  I'm also working towards obtaining my master's degree in Computer Science with an emphasis in Software Engineering.
+- - 🌱  I'm also a grad student obtaining my master's degree in Computer Science with an emphasis in Software Engineering.
-- 🔭 Over the past year, I've completed a couple of school projects that have demos at my YouTube channel, https://www.youtube.com/@danielfijalka6950
+- 🔭 I've completed a couple of school projects that have demos at my YouTube channel, https://www.youtube.com/@danielfijalka6950
-- ⚡ Fun fact: I recently completed my Associates in Computer Science, with an emphasis in Computer Programming!
+- ⚡ Fun fact: I've also completed my Associates in Computer Science, with an emphasis in Computer Programming!
 -  📫 How to reach me: aklajifd@gmail.com

 <!--